 From our early days in the 1990s we have always recognised that there was a need for housing for young people and adults who were homeless or at great risk of becoming so.
-We have expanded our work over the years and now provide support across Norfolk and recently into neighbouring counties.
+We have expanded our work over the years and now provide support across Norfolk and from 2016 Suffolk too.

 The issue of homelessness is not one which people readily associate with rural areas but it is a problem that is not restricted to big cities.
 Our work focuses on the 16 to 25 year old age group and we provide a roof over their head and a range of support to help these people back towards an independent life.
 Often they come to us having had some tough times in their life to that point, for instance their relationship with their family may have broken down through no fault of their own.

 The young people may approach us directly for help or be referred to us by a local authority.
 Once placed with us our staff will build a relationship with them and help them map out the next steps in their life.
 Over a period of usually six months to two years we provide support such as:

 finding a job and planning next career steps